 Treating cybersecurity as optional

 63% of small businesses increased their cybersecurity budgets year over year in 2025, but 66% still cite cost as the top obstacle to stronger security.
-The math doesn’t work in your favour: the average Canadian breach costs CA$6.98 million, while a comprehensive managed cybersecurity program for a 30-person company runs $3,000–$6,000/month.
+The math doesn’t work in your favour: the average Canadian breach costs CA$6.98 million, while a managed cybersecurity services program for a 30-person company runs CA$3,000 to CA$6,000/month.

 Ignoring the hidden cost of downtime

-Downtime costs Canadian businesses an average of $5,600 per minute for critical systems.
-Even for a small business where the number is a fraction of that, a full day of email outage or a ransomware lockout can mean $10,000–$50,000 in lost productivity and emergency recovery.
-Proactive monitoring is cheaper than disaster response – every time.
+For a typical 30-to-50-person Canadian SMB, a full day of email outage or a ransomware lockout means CA$10,000 to CA$50,000 in lost productivity and emergency recovery, before you count the reputational damage.
+Proactive monitoring is cheaper than disaster response, every time.

 Paying for tools nobody uses

 SaaS sprawl is real.
-The average SMB has 40–60 active SaaS subscriptions.
+The average SMB has 40 to 60 active SaaS subscriptions.
 We routinely find clients paying for unused licences, duplicate tools, and premium tiers they don’t need.
-A quarterly licence audit (something a vCIO does as part of standard reviews) typically saves 10–20% on software costs alone.
+A quarterly licence audit (something a vCIO does as part of standard reviews) typically saves 10 to 20% on software costs alone.

 Skipping strategic planning

-Without an IT strategic plan, your budget is just a list of invoices.
+Without an IT strategic planning process, your budget is just a list of invoices.
 Strategy turns spending into investment by tying every dollar to a business outcome: reducing risk, increasing productivity, or enabling growth.
+A 1-page plan reviewed 4 times a year beats a 40-page plan reviewed never.

 IT budget planning checklist for 2026